Olds, Alberta: Education

-ÉOES is an elementary school containing grades k (kindergarten) - 4.
+École Olds Elementary School is an elementary school containing kindergarten to grade 4.
 The school contains a small gymnasium with a rock climbing wall.
-The gym previously doubled as the gymnastics centre for the gymnastics club, now located along 25th Ave.
+The gym previously doubled as the gymnastics centre for the gymnastics club, which is now located along 25th Ave.

-ÉDMS is a junior high school containing grades 5–8.
+École Deer Meadow School is a junior high school containing grades 5–8.
 There is a slightly larger gym as well as a music room for the students beginning in the band programs.

-OHS is a junior/senior high school containing grades 9–12.
-The school has a gymnasium and fitness centre, fine arts theatre and is part of the Olds College Campus.
+Olds High School is a junior/senior high school containing grades 9–12.
+The school has a gymnasium and fitness centre and a fine arts theatre and is part of the Olds College Campus.
 The school has a variety of educational programs such as sports, band, shop, drama and stained glass program.

-Olds is home to Olds College, noted for its agricultural and fashion retail programs.
-As of 2012, Olds College also boast a significant Land Use Planning and Land Agent Program through their School of Environment and has gained accreditation from the Canadian Association of Certified Planning Technicians.
+Olds Koinonia Christian School is an elementary/high school containing grades K-12.
+It is not located inside the township boundaries, but is southeast on Range Rd 13.
+It has a large and small gymnasium.

+Olds is also home to Olds College of Agriculture & Technology, noted for its agriculture technology programs.

 Sport and recreation

-Olds is home to many sports team such as the Olds Grizzlys Alberta Junior Hockey League (AJHL), located at the Olds Sports Complex.
-Olds College Broncos part of the Alberta Colleges Athletics Conference, Olds Rapids Swim Club Located at the Olds Aquatic Centre.
+Olds is home to many sports teams such as the Olds Grizzlys Alberta Junior Hockey League (AJHL), located at the Olds Sports Complex.
+Olds College Broncos part of the Alberta Colleges Athletics Conference, Olds Rapids Swim Club located at the Olds Aquatic Centre.
 And many sporting events such as the Hay City Slam Skate Comp held every summer at the Olds Skate Park.